jadecobra/python_tdd_exercises/source/classes/inheritance.rst

     # Exceptions seen

-  the test passes
+  the test passes.

 * I add an :ref:`assertion<what is an assertion?>` for ``john``

   .. code-block:: python
-    :lineno-start: 115
+    :lineno-start: 125
     :emphasize-lines: 5-6

             jane = src.person.Person('jane')